Air Fryer Easy Poutine French Fries is amazing. You can have a real Canadian dish in just a few minutes, complete with cheese curds.

 The true Poutine dish can trace its roots back to Quebec.
 Where it first appeared on the menu around the 1950s.

-It actually started in pubs, bars, and snack bars, then the popularity grew, so ever since the restaurant in Canada offers one or two variations on their menus.
+It started in pubs, bars, and snack bars; then, the popularity grew ever since the restaurant in Canada offers one or two variations on their menus.

-Pouting was first served as a 50% ratio of cheese curds and brown gravy and was referred to as mixte.
+Pouting was first served as a 50% ratio of cheese curds and brown gravy and was called mixte.

 Why is it Called Poutine

 This is one of my favorite things I found out.
 While writing up this dish, it is Canadian for a mess.

 How to Make Air Fryer Easy Poutine French Fries